adracus/noderfc-restapi/README.md

 ## Building
 The source code of this api is written in coffeescript and the documentation is written in the blueprint format, so for the code and documentation generation gulp is quite handy.
 To generate documentation, use `gulp doc` and to generate js code from the coffeescript code use `gulp coffee`.
-Also, you'll need an sapnwrfc.json file in which the connection information for your SAP systems resides.
+Also, you'll need an sapnwrfc.json file in the folder `res` in which the connection information for your SAP systems resides.
 The system which shall be loaded has to have the name `I64`.

 Example of such a file: